 Note to representatives: MPAC’s provision of information to you as an authorized representative should not be construed as an acknowledgement by MPAC of any right to act as a person providing legal services on behalf of another person as defined by the Law Society Act (sections 1(5) and 1(6)).
 MPAC will only engage in discussion with respect to a Request for Reconsideration or an assessment appeal with persons who are either licensed by the Law Society or individuals who are specifically exempted by the Law Society as outlined above.

-For more information on licensing and exemptions from licensing, please visit the Law Society of Upper Canada website.
+For more information on licensing and exemptions from licensing, please visit the Law Society of Ontario website.

 MPAC provides a variety of products and services (including those required or permitted by legislation or regulation) to municipal, provincial and federal governments and their agencies.
 Depending on the product or service, MPAC may or may not charge a fee.